Public anthropology, social engagement and activism

 - Lousie Lamphere.
 2004.
 The Convergence of Applied, Practicing, and Public Anthropology in the 21st Century.
 Human Organization 63(4): 431–443.

-- Marcus, George E. and Michael M. J. Fischer.
+- Marcus, George E. in Michael M. J. Fischer.
 1986.
 Anthropology as Cultural Critique.
 Chicago: University of Chicago Press.

 - Moya, Marian.
 2015.
 Dossier antropología aplicada.
 Etnografías contemporáneas 1 (1).